The Octopus Research & Observation Center - Kona

 A Tank sharing vision on the big island of hawaii

-Coming in mid-2019, the Octopus Research & Observation Center - Kona (OCTOROCK) will provide a unique space where scientists, students, photographers, and film-makers can have access to O. cyanea, or the Hawaiian Day Octopus.
+Coming in late-2019, the Octopus Research & Observation Center - Kona (OCTOROCK) will provide a unique space where scientists, students, photographers, and film-makers can have access to observing O. cyanea, or the Hawaiian Day Octopus.
 Generally, documentation and observation of octopuses in the wild are severely limited by ocean conditions, prohibitive expenses, and the poor likelihood of actually finding these camouflaging animals when needed.
 In addition, octopuses are extraordinarily sensitive animals, which reduces the chances of observing truly natural behavior in many lab settings.

 HAWAII OCEAN SCIENCE AND TECHNOLOGY PARK WILL HOUSE OCTOROCK